 The Internet-and in particular social media-is the largest and most important public forum on the planet.
 See Packingham, 137 S. Ct. at 1735 ("[I]n identifying the most important places (in a spatial sense) for the exchange of views, today the answer is clear.
 It is cyberspace ... and social media in particular.").
 And it is also the most easily surveilled.
-Just as in Watts, where a federal investigator infiltrated a public political rally and made an arrest based on offensive political statements, 394 U.S. at 708, law enforcement now infiltrates and monitors political and artistic fora on the Internet.
+Just as in Watts, where a federal investigator infiltrated a public political rally and made an arrest based on offensive political statements, 394 U.S. at 708, law enforcement now infiltrate and monitor political for on the Internet.
 See Packingham, 137 S. Ct. at 1734; Elonis, 135 S. Ct. at 2006.
 The ease with which government agents may monitor speech online greatly magnifies the potential chilling effects caused by confusion over the scope of the "true threats" exception.
-Cf. Ferber, 458 U.S. at 768-769 (statutes permitting punishment of speech must be narrowly drawn to avoid chilling effects); Gooding v.
+Cf. Ferber, 458 U.S. at 768-769 (statutes permitting punishment of speech must be narrowly drawn to avoid chill); Gooding v.
 Wilson, 405 U.S. 518, 521-522 (1972) (same).

 The confused state of the law further intensifies those risks.
-For example, the Supreme Court of Pennsylvania and the Third Circuit have adopted opposing views of what is required to establish a "true threat."
-Compare Pet.
-App.
-17a-22a (adopting subjective test) with United States v.
+For example, the Ninth and the Third Circuit have adopted opposing views of what is required to establish a "true threat."
+Compare United States v.
+Cassel, 408 F.3d 622, 632-33 (9th Cir.
+2005) (requiring proof that the speaker subjectively intended the speech as a threat, and noting that "eight Justices agreed [in Black] that intent to intimidate is necessary and that the government must prove it") with United States v.
 Elonis, 730 F.3d 321, 331 n.7 (3d Cir.
 2013) ("[O]ur test asks whether a reasonable speaker would foresee the statement would be understood as a threat."), rev'd on other grounds, 135 S. Ct.
 2001 (2015).
-The lack of clarity over how the First Amendment applies, even between courts with geographically overlapping jurisdictions, makes it all the more likely that the specter of "criminal threats" liability will chill protected expression.
+The lack of clarity over how the First Amendment applies makes it likely that the specter of "criminal threats" liability will chill protected expression.